Should you visit Finland or Lithuania?

-Winters are actually a bit milder in Finland than in other parts of Scandinavia, but temperatures are still very cold.
+Winters are actually a bit milder in Finland than in other parts of northern Europe, but temperatures are still very cold.
 This is an interesting time to visit the country because there are plenty of winter sports that you can enjoy including cross-country skiing, snowmobiling, and ice diving.

 Lithuania is best visited during the warmer months from late spring through summer.
 This is when the weather is most pleasant and it's a nice time to be outside.
 The summers are short though, with temperatures starting to cool off as early as the beginning of September.
 Fall can be a beautiful time of year but expect colder temperatures.
 Snow can fall as early as mid November and as winter progresses it can become quite frigid.
 Many tourist facilities close in the fall months and don't reopen again until April or sometimes May.